blessingarizona/cool-movie-app/README.md

-First, run the development server:
+To run this code on localhost on the project terminal using VScode enter

 ```bash
 npm run dev